DOGE28/Zerto-Upgrade-Tutorial/README.md

     - Go to the "Security & RBAC" tab and change from "All Allowed" to "No Access"
         - This will guarantee that only those with assigned roles can sign in

 Once these steps have been completed, you will want to test your credentials against the ZVM.
 If you can log in, then it worked!
-If it doesn't, you may need to double check the permissions of your service account you're using to connect to your AD server, the credentials you're using to test, or your group permissions within AD.
+If it doesn't, you may need to double check the permissions of your service account you're using to connect to your AD server, the credentials you're using to test, the info you added from the above steps, or your group permissions within AD.

 ## Upgrading The ZVM